Breaking down freight shipping basics.

 - Destination – domestic, international, intra-state?

-Freightquote’s shipping experts can guide you through this process if you are unsure of any of these.
+Working with a freight service provider such as Freightquote can help guide you through this process if you are unsure of any of these considerations.
 When you have a full picture of what type of shipment you’re dealing with, we can make a recommendation as to what freight shipping option should be used.
 And there are several to choose from:

-Companies like UPS and FedEx that deliver small packages and envelopes.
+Companies like UPS and FedEx that deliver small packages and envelopes that are referred to as parcels.
 Often even larger household goods can be economically shipped via a parcel carrier.

 Available for relatively small shipments of multiple items.
 In LTL freight, a 28-foot container (or trailer) holds shipments for several different shippers, consolidated into one shipment by destination, class and delivery time requirements.